 - Recognize cues that people may be dealing with an invisible disability

-- Employ techniques on how to approach, and coach to, the topic with a client/student
+- Employ techniques on how to approach and help a client/student

 - Acknowledge disclosure rights and resources

 Cindy Edwards, Owner of Find You Fit, LLC, offers Coaching and Training services for individuals and groups.
 Cindy has been an active participant in both career development and training and development communities in the Twin Cities for over 15 years.
 She is an active member of ATD-GTC, MCDA, and NCDA.
 She holds an M.A. in Human Resource Development from the University of St. Thomas, is an AAC -ADHD Certified Coach, a certified in Brain Based Coach from the Neuroleadership Institute, and a NCDA FCD (GCDF) Instructor Certified practitioner.